Wintellect/MSLearn/Object-Oriented Programming in Python/includes/3-methods.md

 For this reason, Python programmers frequently replace the built-in `__str__()` method with one of their own when they write custom classes to serve an application.

 In this unit, you will add methods to the `mPerson` class you wrote in the previous unit to make it a first-class citizen in Python.
-In addition to adding methods of your own, you will override the `__str__()` method so it produces output that is meaningful for an `mPerson`.
+In addition to adding methods of your own, you will override the `__str__()` method to tailor its output for `mPerson`.
 Finally, you will discover that when you pass an object to Python's built-in `str()` function, Python calls the object's `__str__()` method internally.

 ## Static methods vs. instance methods